 Many years ago I received one of the best compliments ever from a client: “the best thing you do is you work for us, not your business.
 You treat our business as if it were your own.”

 Back then I was in college, and I was building my IT consulting business.
 When I heard the compliment it was the first time I had ever thought about what exactly I was doing, beyond solving problems, that made my clients happy.
-The operating principle by which I was operating was work for your customer not your company.
+My Inspiration behind the business is the owner of jimmy john.
+Once he said in the his interview, The operating principle by which I was operating was work for your customer not your company.

 Before I started my consulting business in college, I worked in FedEx at 18 years old.
 No one there gave me a big goal to aim for, so I deduced and came up with one on my own to direct my efforts: make sure the customer (the people who hire FedEx to transport packages) gets their package delivered on time, safely and in perfect state.